seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Away!
 I do condemn mine ears that have
 So long attended thee.
 If thou wert honourable,
 Thou wouldst have told this tale for virtue, not
-For such an end thou seek’st,–as base as strange.
+For such an end thou seek'st,--as base as strange.
-Thou wrong’st a gentleman, who is as far
+Thou wrong'st a gentleman, who is as far
 From thy report as thou from honour, and
-Solicit’st here a lady that disdains
+Solicit'st here a lady that disdains
 Thee and the devil alike.
 What ho, Pisanio!
 The king my father shall be made acquainted
 Of thy assault: if he shall think it fit,